ericsonga/TeacherCSP/_sources/CSPStringDecisions/ch13_exercises.rst

         .. tab:: Question

-            Complete the code so that it iterates through the list of numbers and prints positive, negative, or neither based off the number.
+            Complete the code so that it iterates through the list of numbers and prints positive, negative, or neither based off the integer.

             .. activecode::  ch13ex8q
                 :nocodelens: